dambrosidenis/Turing-Completeness-of-Neural-Networks/README.md

-# Turing Completeness of Neural Networks Architectures: a Review
+# Turing Completeness of Neural Network Architectures: a Review

 This repository has been created with the sole objective of sharing a comprehensive literature review about the expressive capabilities of different Neural Network architectures from a theoretical perspective.